andres-luengo/bart/docs/index.rst

 ``rfi_pipeline`` is a Python package for batching and parallelizing file processing tasks.

-The package is designed as a flexible framework where users can implement their own file processing functions.
-An example implementation is provided in the ``rfi_pipeline.example`` module to demonstrate how to create custom processors.
+The package is designed as a simplified framework where users can implement their own file processing functions.
+Features include:

+* Simplified process-based parallelization.
+* Python :mod:`logging` compatibility to monitor processing.
+* Progress tracking (see :ref:`progress-monitoring`)

-``rfi_pipeline.example`` implements a simple RFI finding algorithm, which can be executed from the command line with ``python -m rfi_pipeline`` or just ``rfi-pipeline``.
+``rfi_pipeline.example`` implements a simple algorithm for finding RFI in data from the Green Bank Telescope.
+This script can be executed from the command line with ``python -m rfi_pipeline`` or just ``rfi-pipeline``.

 Key Features
 ~~~~~~~~~~~~